Melflufen in Multiple Myeloma

 In vitro, melflufen is 50-fold more potent in myeloma cells than the alkylator payload itself due to the increased intracellular concentration.
 Melflufen displays cytotoxic activity against myeloma cell lines resistant to other treatments, including alkylators, and has also demonstrated inhibition of DNA repair induction and angiogenesis in preclinical studies.

 The melflufen molecule

-In the US, PEPAXTO®(melphalan flufenamide) is indicated in combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma, who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD38-directed monoclonal antibody.
+On February 26, 2021, PEPAXTO (melphalan flufenamide) in combination with dexamethasone was granted accelerated approval by the U.S. Food and Drug Administration, FDA, for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior lines of therapy and whose disease is refractory to at least one proteasome inhibitor, one immunomodulatory agent, and one CD38-directed monoclonal antibody.